 How to Improve Your Chances of Being Approved for a Mortgage

 Lenders are risk averse and this shouldn’t come as a surprise.
-Each loan has potential to go unpaid, leaving the lender in a bad situation.
+Each loan has the potential to go unpaid, leaving the lender in a bad situation.
 Also, federal and state guidelines play a role in determining who is and isn’t qualified for a home loan.
 So, you need to be well prepared before you apply.
-Here’s some helpful advice for how to improve your chances of being approved for a mortgage:
+Here’s some helpful advice on how to improve your chances of being approved for a mortgage:

 ● Save a good down payment.
 A down payment can be as low as 3.5 percent for some loans.
 However, the bigger your down payment, the quicker you’ll build equity and the less your monthly mortgage payment will be.
 It’s best to save a down payment equaling 20 percent of the purchase price.
 This way, you’ll also avoid paying PMI or private mortgage insurance, which is for the lender’s protection, not yours.

 ● Clean your credit report.
-There’s a high probability errors are on your credit files.
+There’s a high probability error are on your credit files.
 Go to Annual Credit Report.com and order your credit reports from all three bureaus: Experian, Equifax, and TransUnion.
 This is sponsored by the federal government and is free once per year.

 ● Stay with your current employer.
 Lenders do not like change and if you do change jobs (or worse yet, careers), you might not receive approval.
 Stay with your current employer at least through closing.